Back to Top

 Prohibition Laws Never Work

+Most of these laws aim to regulate behaviors that are often (but not always) perceived as detrimental to individuals or society in general.
+They often focus on activities related to alcohol, drugs, gambling, prostitution, and obscenity, but are mostly focused on attitudes and actions that one group finds objectionable even if no one else does.
 Some societal attitudes change over time leading to adjustments in prohibition laws.
 There are some jurisdictions that have decriminalized or even legalized certain actions or attitudes that were once considered vices (e.g., marijuana).

 Much of the controversy surrounding these laws regards their subjectivity, i.e., determining what is morally acceptable - and unacceptable - can be subjective and varies across cultures and time periods.
 To quote an old comedy movie where the protagonist asks, "how many people have you brutally murdered?", the response was "'Brutal' is a subjective word.
 After all, what might be brutal to one person may be perfectly reasonable to someone else."

+Critics of these laws may also argue that they infringe upon individual freedoms and privacy, and that balancing enforcement with personal autonomy is an ongoing challenge.
 It’s important to recognize that a law, even if properly issued by a legitimate authority, is not truly a law if it conflicts with morality.
 The distinction between legal and moral is clear: what is legal isn’t necessarily moral, and what is immoral shouldn’t always be illegal.
 A classic example is slavery in the U.S., which was legal but widely considered immoral.
 And while laws play a crucial role in maintaining order and justice, they must still align with our shared moral compass to truly serve society’s best interests.

 "And if the music stops, there's only the sound of the rain.
-All the hope and glory, all the sacrifice in vain, and if the love remains though everything is lost, we will pay the price but we will not count the cost."
+All the hope and glory, all the sacrifice in vain, and if the love remains though everything is lost, we will pay the price, but we will not count the cost."

 Good Intentions

-"If we burn our wings flying too close to the sun, if the moment of glory is over before it's begun, if the dream is won though everything is lost, we will pay the price but we will not count the cost."
+"If we burn our wings flying too close to the sun, if the moment of glory is over before it's begun, if the dream is won though everything is lost, we will pay the price, but we will not count the cost."

 Disastrous Results